sizhongbin/sizhongbin.github.io/OrnaNote/event/The_Hallowed.md

 ### Questline

-- Talk to Feralia in the world to start questline.
+Talk to Feralia in the world to start questline.

+- Quest 1: Dried Oak(1)
+- Quest 2: Rotten Leaves(1)
+- Quest 3: Refined Sugar(1)
+- Quest 4: Tattered Clothwrap(1)
+- Quest 5: Chiroptera Remains(1)
+- Quest 6: Fragment of the Planet's Core(1)
+  - Reward: Hallowed Blade
+- Quest 7: Hallowed Blade(1) + Old Hallowed Blade(5)
+  - Reward: Aglovale

-- Each of the quest monsters has a little pumpkin pail.
+Each of the quest monsters has a little pumpkin pail.
 You'll find them in the world.
-- See a helpful mob-to-item visual here, courtesy of Waifugeddon:
+See a helpful mob-to-item visual here, courtesy of Waifugeddon:

 ![visual](../images/The_Hallowed.png "visual")